 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-According to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Wyoming.
-In fact, this neighborhood is more family-friendly than 98.8% of neighborhoods in the entire state of Wyoming.
+In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Wyoming.
+In fact, this neighborhood is more family-friendly than 98.1% of neighborhoods in the entire state of Wyoming.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.

 is also pretty special linguistically.
 Significantly, 1.0% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 97.6% of the neighborhoods in America.